ShuiJu/CS2FPSBenchmark/README.md

 ### My tuned settings for weaker GPU is in folder "my graphics setting file", following settings is outdated
 Don't change any graphics settings in game.
 Modify cs2_video.txt directly.

+It should remain framerate similar to 1080P all low, but kept player shadows visible and high definition of weapon model.

+I'll benchmark today (05/22) on 7600+3080, but my friends and I don't have a truly weak GPU to check the value of my profile.

+I got significant performance increase using on 4060 mobile, but i don't know if it is really useful for people who have a card slower than 2060.
+Truly appreciate if there's someone would help me to test it.

 ## Example for submitting result:
 1 Ryzen 5 7600